Allium leaf miner

 What is allium leaf miner?

-- The greyish brown flies are 3mm long
+- The greyish brown flies are 3mm long and appear similar to many other species of true fly

 - Before laying eggs, the female flies feed by making punctures in the leaves and sucking up the exuding sap